 If you think a particular drink is making your child need the toilet more often, substitute it with something else for a few days to see if it makes a difference.
 Your child should be drinking 6 – 7 drinks throughout the day.
 Drinking plenty helps ensure the bladder is able to work efficiently.
 When your child starts school, make sure they have a water bottle to take with them.

 Make sure your child’s eating a varied diet which includes cereals, fruit and vegetables.
 This will help to prevent them becoming constipated.

 The most important thing is to stay calm.
-As and when your child has an accident, don’t get angry or upset.
-Just focus on praising them when they do use the toilet successfully.
+If your child has an accident, don’t get angry or upset, just focus on praising them when they do use the toilet successfully.